Ximenez Fatio House Wedding Photo Guide

 Steps from Cathedral Basilica, the bayfront, and other iconic locations for expanded portrait sessions.

-Planning Your Timeline at Ximenez-Fatio House
+Planning Your Timeline

-We don't publish generic sample timelines because they're useless without knowing your wedding date.
+We don't publish generic timelines.
+They're useless without knowing your date.
 Here's why:

-A 5pm ceremony works beautifully in summer but means portraits in the dark in winter.
-Your timeline needs to be built around your actual date and what matters most to you.
+A 5pm ceremony works great in summer.
+In winter, it means dark portraits.
+Your timeline must match your actual date and what matters most to you.

 The historic courtyard and grounds provide intimate, sheltered settings with soft light.
 The 1798 building offers authentic period character.